reshadman/file-secretary/README.md

 The best way to see the usage is by reading the integration tests, however you may read the following doc to understand what it does.

-### Terminology
+## Terminology
-**Context** file-secretary uses contexts for detecting where to store the files based on laravel filesystem drivers, we have four context categories `basic_file`, `image`, `manipulated_image` and `assets`, all contexts should have a laravel filesystem driver, and a folder name in the driver.
+**Contexts**: file-secretary uses contexts for detecting where to store the files based on laravel filesystem drivers, we have four context categories `basic_file`, `image`, `manipulated_image` and `assets`, all contexts should have a laravel filesystem driver, and a folder name in the driver.
 When you command to store the file in a context, the equivalent, laravel disk driver is found by the config